Can’t afford LEGO Architecture? Looking for a fun new postcard? Want a small build to have on the desk and talk about in the office? Look no further!

 About This Set

-Overall, this is a good, neat little set, even if it is a bit cramped.
-I think that this new line of postcard sets are going to be a big thing, and to be honest, it might replace the skyline sets altogether - I hope not, but that's how much I believe this would succeed.
+But as I said in the other review, this “new line of postcard sets are going to be a big thing, and to be honest, it might replace the skyline sets altogether.
+I hope not, but that’s how much I believe this would succeed.”

 Thanks for reading, if you enjoyed this please leave a comment below.